P1ntas/Large-Scale-Software-Development/docs/development.md

 ### **Sprint 2 (26 October - 17 November)**

 #### Overall Retrospective
-On one hand, the class worked steadily on the respective issues and never stood still.
-On the other hand, there were no standards defined until late in the sprint, regarding commit messages, branch name structure and everything related with work guidelines.
+On the one hand, the class worked steadily on the issues, never standing still.
+On the other hand, no standards were defined until late in the sprint, in terms of commit messages, branch name structure, and anything else related to working guidelines.

 #### Team 1 Retrospective